 The .pem file will be downloaded to your computer.
 Save the file to a safe place, you might need it later to access your server.

-9. Congratulations!
+10. Congratulations!
 You’ve successfully deployed Callaba Cloud Live Streaming!
 The instance is now launching.

 Once you get to AWS Management Console, click “EC2”.